Sally Wheeler

-Sally Wheeler Maier (born May 19, 1970) is an American stage and television actress.
-She is known for playing the role of "Carrie Moore" in the American sitcom television series Two of a Kind.
+Sally Wheeler Maier is an American stage and television actress.
+She is best known for playing Carrie Moore in the American sitcom television series Two of a Kind.

-Life and career
+Early life

-Wheeler was born in Winter Haven, Florida, the daughter of Irving, a lawyer, and Carolyn Wheeler, a singer, and has three brothers.
-She first acted on stage at age nine.
-She graduated from Winter Haven High School, and later attended Queens University of Charlotte, North Carolina.
-She also attended the University of Florida at Gainesville, where she earned a master's degree in drama and English, as well as earning a doctorate from Florida State University at Tallahassee.
+Wheeler is a native of Winter Haven, Florida, the daughter of Irving, a lawyer, and Carolyn Wheeler, a singer, and has three brothers.
+She first acted on stage at the age of nine.
+She graduated from Winter Haven High School, and later attended Queens University of Charlotte in Charlotte, North Carolina.
+She also attended the University of Florida in Gainesville, Florida, earning her master's degree in drama and English, as well as earning her doctorate's degree from Florida State University in Tallahassee, Florida.

+Career

-Wheeler began her career in New York, appearing in three commercials, an Off-Broadway play, and a play titled Gypsy.
-In 1998, Wheeler appeared in a new ABC sitcom Two of a Kind, playing the role of "Carrie Moore", a college student who was the babysitter of Mary-Kate and Ashley (Mary-Kate Olsen and Ashley Olsen).
+Wheeler began her acting career in New York, appearing in three commercials, an Off-Broadway play, and a play titled Gypsy.
+In 1998, she starred in the ABC sitcom television series Two of a Kind, playing Carrie Moore, a college student who was the babysitter of Mary-Kate and Ashley (Mary-Kate Olsen and Ashley Olsen).

-After the series ended, Wheeler guest-starred in the television series Spin City.
-She appeared in the soap operas Another World, As the World Turns (as "Wendy") and Guiding Light.
-Wheeler also appeared on stage in Detective Story and Fiddler on the Roof, and As You Like It.
-She performed at the Worth Street Theater Company, where she co-starred in the play In the Forest of Arden, playing the role of "Rosalind".
-In 2008, Wheeler appeared in the comedy-drama TV series Lipstick Jungle, and in the police procedural series Blue Bloods in 2013.
+After the series ended in 1999, Wheeler guest-starred in the ABC sitcom television series Spin City.
+She appeared in the soap operas Another World, As the World Turns (as Wendy) and Guiding Light.
+She also appeared on stage in Detective Story, Fiddler on the Roof, and As You Like It.
+She performed at the Worth Street Theater Company, where she co-starred in the play In the Forest of Arden, playing Rosalind.
+In 2008, she appeared in the NBC comedy-drama television series Lipstick Jungle, and in 2013, she appeared in the CBS police procedural television series Blue Bloods.

+Wheeler's company, Friend of a Friend Productions, produces narrative and documentary films.

+Other activities

+Wheeler is on the board of trustees at Queens University and is on the board of Wheeler Farms, Wheeler Companies, Boston Mining and Preservation of Natural Florida.

+Personal life

+On January 2, 1999, Wheeler married investment banker William Christopher Maier in Winter Haven, Florida.
+They have two sons.
+She ranks nationally in amateur Arabian horse competition.